axiom-crypto/halo2-lib/hashes/zkevm/src/keccak/README.md

 - Leaf circuits' outputs have Keccak results of all logical inputs.
 Outputs are padded into `capacity` rows with Keccak results of "".
 Paddings might be inserted between Keccak results of logical inputs.

 ### Aggregation Circuit
-Aggregation circuits aggregate Keecak results of leaf circuits and smaller aggregation circuits.
+Aggregation circuits aggregate Keccak results of leaf circuits and smaller aggregation circuits.
 Aggregation circuits can bring better scalability.

 Implementation is TODO.